hms-dbmi/pic-sure-all-in-one/README.md

       controls what code is built and deployed.
 If you just want the default PIC-SURE behavior use this repo : https://github.com/hms-dbmi/baseline-pic-sure-release-control

+      All PIC-SURE Java services build from the single `hms-dbmi/pic-sure` monorepo: the build-spec's `PSA` entry pins one ref (branch, tag, or hash) that every service job builds from (`services/<name>` subdirectories).
+A release is one monorepo ref — the remaining separate entries are only for genuinely separate repos (`PSF` frontend, `PSM` migrations, `DICTIONARY_ETL`).

     - `ANALYTICS_ID`: This is the Google Analytics ID for your project.
 If you do not have one, you can leave this blank.

 Note: Ensure none of these fields contain leading or trailing whitespace, the values must be exact.
 Once you have